 Reaching out for help from professional addiction treatment services like alcohol rehab sees the first stage of recovery begin, regardless of the results.

-During this first phase of recovery, it is commonplace to have feelings of denial or ambivalence toward recovery.
+During this first phase of recovery, it is commonplace to have feelings of denial or ambivalence toward recovery paired with alcohol cravings.

 The goal of your treatment team at this stage is to help you commit to actively engaging with treatment and to accept long-term abstinence as your overarching goal.

 A treatment plan can be personalized, preparing you for a sober life and help replace drinking with more healthy habits.

 2) Abstinence: early phase